kyra7751/my-imagined-models/correction/correction.md

 The full Lagrangian (Section 4) is the **single unified formula** for all scales, but its individual terms dominate in different regimes.

 ---

-## 8. Concluding Remarks

-The Universal Gravity Theory elegantly addresses the singularity problem with minimal modification.
-The core regularized potential is mathematically simple, and its expansions show a seamless transition to classical physics.
-However, from a rigorous field‑theoretic viewpoint, the theory must be elevated from an effective particle Lagrangian to a covariant action with a legitimate stress‑energy source.
-The “correct” side is the removal of infinities and consistency with observation; the “wrong” side is the current ad‑hoc nature of certain terms and the lack of a derivation from first principles.

-Transparency means acknowledging both.
-The road ahead involves deriving the regularized metric from a modified Einstein–Hilbert action, finding the necessary matter fields, and making contact with quantum gravity principles.
-The present framework provides a rich phenomenology for that journey.